MichaelJokAr/PermissionDispatcher/README.md

 rewrite the <a href="https://github.com/hotchemi/PermissionsDispatcher">PermissionsDispatcher<a/> to Java and add code for "Xiaomi" phone;

+PermissionDispatcher provides a simple annotation-based API to handle runtime permissions in Android Marshmallow.

 this libray only add judgment for "Xiaomi" phone,and not support fragment-v13;If you don't  need support  "Xiaomi" phone please choose this library<a href="https://github.com/hotchemi/PermissionsDispatcher">PermissionsDispatcher<a/>,it's better this;
 ## Usage # [中文版](http://blog.csdn.net/a1018875550/article/details/51525438)